fosscellcet/Competitive-Coding-Repository/CONTRIBUTING.md

 ## Contributors

-We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex algorithms.
+We appreciate any contribution, from fixing a grammatical error in a comment to implementing complex algorithms.
 Please read this section if you are contributing your work.

-We want your code to be easily understandable by others, so make sure:
+We want your code to be easily understood by others, so make sure:
 1. You comment your code, with the working of the algorithm
 2. Link any reference that helped you with the code, for example, a wikipedia page.
-3. Help your reader by using descriptive names that can help you to remove redundant comments.
+3. Help your reader by using descriptive names that can help you remove redundant comments.
-    - Avoid single letter variable names, unless they live for only a few lines.
+    - Avoid single letter variable names, unless their scope is only a few lines.
     - Avoid acronyms.
 3. Avoid taking user inputs.
 Hardcode a value instead.
 This is to avoid confusion while running the program.
 For example, avoid